-It just doesn’t reach the decision.
+The data exists. it just doesn't reach the decision.

 Once your model is in production, Matr gives you four ways to consume predictions: